ChrisWoo0443/cs100-final-project/README.md

 > HELP {Category}

-> /task add - Adds a new task.
+> /task addtask - Adds a new task.

 > /task addlist - Adds a new tasklist.